Are you ready for some football? Tecmo Bowl football?

 Warning: Tecmo Bo's in full effect.

-In a sour twist of irony, Tecmo Bowl did not concern itself with injuries, but that's exactly what took Bo out of the real-life game.
+In a tragic twist of irony, Tecmo Bowl did not concern itself with injuries, but that's exactly what took Bo out of the real-life game.
 While Bo's career was cut short due to a hip injury, his legacy lives on every time two friends fight over who gets to pick LA—to this day, the injuries keep coming.

 In the NFL, Dickerson would be suspended several times while with the Colts for such things as "insubordination" and "conduct detrimental" (link).
 He would not make an appearance in Tecmo Super Bowl.